OzgeKocaoglu/tennisSimulation/README.md

 # tennis simulation
-This is a tennis simulation made with C# for Peak Games.
+This is a tennis simulation made with C#.

 ## Compile